isc-projects/kea/doc/sphinx/arm/keactrl.rst

 absent, the command is sent to all servers enabled in the :iscman:`keactrl` configuration file.
 If multiple servers are specified, they should be separated by commas with no intervening spaces.

+The optional ``-- server-options`` switch specifies options to be passed to the servers.
+These options will be combined with the options in the :iscman:`keactrl` configuration file.
+Example: ``-- -F -X``.

 .. _keactrl-config-file: